sliscak/ideas/list.md

 Transformer Decoder:
 Input: Embedding (low dimensional)
 Output: Few Frames in High Resolution
-The question is shoul the input be preprocessed with and convolutional neural network(CNN)?
+The question is should the input be preprocessed with and convolutional neural network(CNN)?
 14. Use a transformer based model for foto/video upscaling?
 15. Use a transformer based model for audio noise cancelling?
 16. Use GPT-2, GPT-3, BERT or other Transformer based models to generate levels/maps/worlds for games.